 The photos below show the same plants through several years of growth in cultivation.
 Photos 1-3 were taken by Nhu Nguyen of the plants when they bloomed the first time.
-Photos 4-5 were taken by Jacob Uluwehi Knecht of the same clumps, several years later in a one gallon pot.
+Photos 4-5 were taken by Uluwehi Knecht of the same clumps, several years later in a one gallon pot.

 Babiana truncata G.J.Lewis in the Babiana revision is now considered to be an inaccurate name and is now included under Babiana flabellifolia except for longer tubed collections which are now considered to be in a new species, Babiana cuneata.

-Babiana unguiculata G.J.Lewis is found on seeps and seasonally wet sandstone flats in the northwestern Cape.
+Babiana unguiculata G.J.Lewis is found on seeps and seasonally wet sandstone flats in the Northwestern Cape.
 It has linear, sometimes twisted pleated leaves and yellow flowers in a crowded suberect spike.
 The lower lateral tepals are a darker yellow.
 The larger dorsal tepal arches over the stamens.
-Photos taken by Alan Horstmann.
+Photos were taken by Alan Horstmann.

 This red flowered variety grows in the wild near Tulbagh.
-These pictures were taken August 2006 when it was blooming in mass along with Geissorhiza inflexa which was the exact same color and hard to tell apart from a distance.
+The first photo from Bob Rutemoeller was taken in 2003.
+The rest of the photos by Mary Sue Ittner and Bob Rutemoeller were taken August 2006 when it was blooming in mass along with Geissorhiza inflexa which was the exact same color and hard to tell apart from a distance.